-This course is offered also in a 12-week express format each semester, as well as 8-week Live Online or Blended option each modmester.
+This course is offered also in a 12-week express format, as well as 8-week blended option each semester.
 The same learning objectives are met across all formats to support learning standards and articulation needs.

 REQUIRED TEXTBOOK & OTHER RESOURCE INFORMATION